sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dconf</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A configuration system
+Short desc    : A configuration system
 URL          : https://wiki.gnome.org/Projects/dconf
-Лицензия     : LGPLv2+ and GPLv2+ and GPLv3+
+License      : LGPLv2+ and GPLv2+ and GPLv3+
-Описание     : dconf is a low-level configuration system.
+Descript     : dconf is a low-level configuration system.
 Its main purpose is to provide a
              : backend to the GSettings API in GLib.
 ```